 objectives, you can confidently ensure the

 end-user experience is prioritized.
-Now the 7 Steps:
+Here are out 7 step processes:

 1. Understand your organization’s cloud strategy.